-The Company and its subsidiaries maintain contributory and non-contributory defined benefit pension plans for certain employees and advisors.
-The Company and its subsidiaries also maintain defined contribution pension plans for certain employees and advisors.
+The Company and its subsidiaries maintain contributory and non-contributory defined benefit pension plans for eligible employees and advisors.
+The Company and its subsidiaries also maintain defined contribution pension plans for eligible employees and advisors.

-The defined benefit pension plans provide pensions based on length of service and final average pay.
-For most plans, active plan participants share in the cost by making contributions in respect of current service.
+The defined benefit pension plans provide pensions based on length of service and final average pay; however, these plans are closed to new entrants.
+Many of the defined benefit pension plans also no longer provide future defined benefit accruals.
+The Company's defined benefit plan exposure is expected to reduce in future years.
+Where defined benefit pension accruals continue, active plan participants share in the cost by making contributions in respect of current service.
 Certain pension payments are indexed either on an ad hoc basis or a guaranteed basis.
 The determination of the defined benefit obligation reflects pension benefits in accordance with the terms of the plans.
-The assets supporting the funded pension plans are held in separate trusteed pension funds.
-The obligations for the wholly unfunded plans are included in other liabilities and are supported by general assets.
+Assets supporting the funded pension plans are held in separate trusteed pension funds.
+Obligations for the wholly unfunded plans are included in other liabilities and are supported by general assets.